mhesse/numerical_modeling/Spring2019.md

 **Lecture 12 (Feb 28): Fluxes & variable coefficients**

 **Lecture 13 (Mar 5): Advection**
+I have assembled this lecture from previous notes that use different symbols and examples.
+Fortunately, one student has offered to share her notes (Lecture13.pdf) that capture the flow of the lecture and have proper context for this class.
+My own notes are also supplied but not strictly necessary (Method_of_Characteristics.pdf, DiscretizationAdvective.pdf).

 **Lecture X (Mar 7): No class due to travel**